 - Index additional information to your products to use these words in all your records.

 - Create a filter or a category for “eco-friendly”.

-- Use the word “efficient” more often in your product descriptions, or promote products that describe themselves as “efficient”, since your users seem to prefer the word “efficient” over the word “eco” (50% vs 10%).
+- Use the word “efficient” more often in your product descriptions, or promote products that describe themselves as “efficient” since your users seem to prefer the word “efficient” over the word “eco” (50% versus 10%).

-Suppose after making one or more of the previous changes, the converstion-rate for the three queries are as follows:
+Suppose, after making one or more of the previous changes, the conversion rate for the three queries is as follows:

 - “refrigerator efficient” - 10% conversion rate